 By default, the Record Mapper in the Management Portal uses the composite level to set the qualified names of the fields.
 In delimited records, the nesting level of composites elements determines the separator used between fields as follows:

-Fields in RecordMap that are not contained in a composite are separated by the first delimiter.
+Fields in RecordMap that are not contained in a composite are delimited by the first separator.

-Fields that occur in a composite that is in the RecordMap are separated by the second delimiter.
+Fields that occur in a composite that is in the RecordMap are delimited by the second separator.

-Fields that occur in a composite that is itself within a composite are separated by the third delimiter.
+Fields that occur in a composite that is itself within a composite are delimited by the third separator.

-Each additional level of composite nesting increments the delimiter used to separate the fields.
+Each additional level of composite nesting increments the separator used to delimit the fields.

 Composites in fixed-width records provide documentation about the structure of the data but do not impact how Ensemble treats the message.